 Each year the magazine from the prestigious Massachusetts Institut of Technology (MIT) discovers new generations of Innovators Under 35, the young leaders developing new technologies to solve the major global challenges of today in remarkably different ways and impacting the lives of millions of people around the globe.

 We aim at connecting remarkable minds and projects in an effort to escalate the impact of their achievements.
-In Latin America, more than one hundred Innovators from Argentina, Brazil, Central America, Chile, Colombia, Ecuador, Mexico, Peru and Uruguay already form part of this global community.
+In Latin America, more than one hundred Innovators from Argentina, Bolivia, Brazil, Central America, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru and Uruguay already form part of this global community.

 Meet our Latin American Innovators

 Alexander Torrenegra, Innovator Under 35 Colombia 2013:

 Innovation consists of connecting two points that no one had connected before